Cascade Learning Garden

 The Cascade Urban Learning Garden uses drip irrigation as the primary mechanism for watering.
 Drip irrigation minimizes water consumption used in irrigation by reducing evaporation.
 Fun fact: our pollinator garden is drought-tolerant and requires no supplemental irrigation.

 A vibrant and vital hub for learning, health, wellness, and connection to the environment awaits you in our learning garden.
-Please join us for an event, class, or volunteer work party.
+Please join us for a virtual activity or event.